Moodring: Impact and legacy

 In celebration of the album's fifteenth anniversary, an editor of the web publication The Boombox published an article on July 20, 2018, revisiting the album and calling Moodring "an underrated gem".
 The editor applauded Mya for pushing the envelope and evolving into her own as an entertainer.

 David Levesley of British GQ saluted the singer as a "triple threat", who can also write and orchestrate, and said Moodring "deserves to be remembered as one of the great R&B albums of the early 21st century."
 In 2023, in honor of their "2003 week", celebrating the music of 20 years ago, Billboard included "Things Come & Go" in their list of the 40 Best Deep Cuts of 2003.
 Reviewer J'na Jefferson called "Things Come & Go" an "island-flavored jam", and noted that "[b]oth artists [Mya and Sean Paul] match the laid-back energy of the tune, but Mya's stunning vocal layering befits the times – and would work today as well."
+Rolling Outs Nagashia Jackson commended the singer and its body of work as Moodring "established her as a forward-thinking architect of contemporary R&B, blending traditional soul influences with progressive electronic and hip-hop elements."

 Though Moodring underperformed commercially, partially due to the singer's label relegating the project "more single-orientated rather than movement-orientated," whilst leaving consumers "confused" and "lack of completion" with the album, yet the album's singles made a lasting impression on artists and critics alike.
 While speaking with Vevo during the filming of music video for "Love Lies" in collaboration with fellow singer Khalid on her solo performance, singer Normani cited "My Love Is Like...Wo" music video as an inspiration.
 During a Q&A with fans on Twitter, singer Chlöe when asked if she could recreate any music video, she responded, "My Love Is Like...Wo" as her choice and cited the song as inspiration as well.
 Indie recording artist Dawn Richards applauded Mya and "My Love Is Like...Wo" video, commenting, "Mya was one of the first artists to really push different styles of dance in her videos."
 Speaking on behalf of the song's music video, she raved, "In [My Love is Like] Whoa" she was tap dancing and she did a little bit of hip-hop, then there was jazz moments."
 While concluding, Mya was "really pushing the bar."
 Rap duo ABN sampled "My Love Is Like...Wo" for their track "My Momma."
 All Music's Andy Kellman selected "Fallen" as one of his favorite charting R&B singles during 2000–2009 decade.
 Philippine singer Kyla cites "Fallen" as one of her favorite songs.